-Gonorrhea is one of the most common STDs in the United States, especially amongst teens and people in their 20s, with the CDC estimating 820,000 cases of gonorrhea annually.
-The good news is that, while it is very common, gonorrhea is completely curable—if it’s caught.
+Gonorrhea is one of the most common STDs in the United States, and it is especially amongst teens and people in their 20s, with the CDC estimating 820,000 cases of gonorrhea annually.
+The good news is that, while the infection is very common, gonorrhea is completely curable—if it’s caught early.
 However, if it isn’t treated early on, it can lead to serious health issues for both men and women.
-Getting tested at least once a year for gonorrhea, as well as other STDs, should be part of your regular healthcare routine.
+That’s why getting tested at least once a year for gonorrhea, as well as other STDs, should be part of your regular healthcare routine.

 Why Should I Order a Gonorrhea Test?

 Gonorrhea is most often asymptomatic, meaning you could have the infection and not be experiencing any physical symptoms—and so could your partner.
 This is why regular STD testing is so important in preventing infection.
 While you may feel fine, you could have a sexually transmitted infection that could create problems for you and your sexual partners in the future.

 When it comes to your sexual health, it’s always better to be proactive, so if you think you might have been exposed to gonorrhea, don’t wait for symptoms to develop before getting tested, because they might not ever show up.
 If left untreated, gonorrhea can cause pelvic inflammatory disease in women, which can cause ectopic pregnancies and infertility.
 In men, gonorrhea can lead to prostate inflammation, an infection of the testicles, scarring of the urethra and sterility.
 Gonorrhea, when symptoms do present, can often look like chlamydia, so whether you’re experiencing symptoms or not, the only way to know for sure if you’ve contracted the infection is to get tested.
 If you’ve previously contracted the infection and undergone treatment for it, you’re still at risk to contract it again.